Using A Micronutrient Panel to Assess Health

 - Reflects total metabolic function rather than isolated biochemical pathways

-- Demonstrates the intracellular function of micronutrients simultaneously
+- Demonstrates the intracellular and extracellular function of micronutrients simultaneously

 - Gives physicians the ability to tailor treatment plans to each patient’s specific requirements rather than to “norms”